GT-RAIL/cognitive-states-in-human-robot-teaming/README.md

 ### Webserver Module

 The Webserver Module is a Python webserver built on Flask and ROS1, and the code is contained in the `/server/` folder.
 The webserver is the interface between study participants and the WeBots simulator.
-In our study, we ran the webserver on the same computer as the WeBots simulator, allowing us to run both a ROS node to interact with the simulator, and a webserver to deliver web and ROS content to users over the internet.
+Since we want to pass information between the participant's browser and the WeBots simulator (which is ROS-based), we ran the webserver on the same computer as the simulator run both a ROS node to interact with the simulator, and a webserver to deliver web and ROS content to users over the internet.

 To start the webserver, open a terminal and run: